-An unsurprising outcome of a hierarchic structure is that increasing network depth may provide an efficient way for achieving abstraction of information through renormalization \cite{Tegmark2016}.
+A natural consequence of a hierarchic structure is that increasing network depth may provide an efficient way for achieving abstraction of information through renormalization \cite{Lin2017}.
 This aspect may represent why and how deep learning has been more successful than its predecessors in certain domains.
-Though, it is important to recognize that the more complex the nervous systems is, the more hierarchical organization is present.
-Such non-decomposable hierarchy is a hallmark of complex systems \cite{Simon1969}.
-It is essential to recognize that this hierarchical architecture of complexity provides the chance for repair, modification and improvement of different parts of the system without the need to halt the operation of the system.
-Simon's parable of the two watchmakers Tempus and Hora \cite{Simon1962, Simon1969}, and their distinctive systems of shallow and serial vs modular and hierarchical approach to watch assembly, reflects how the compositionality of hierarchical complex system can give them a significant edge.
-Similarly, not only does the hierarchical nature of advanced nervous systems provide a better chance for the repair, modification and improvement of different parts, but also these different subassemblies can be recruited to parallel computational tasks and thus the space of compositional computations greatly expand.
+Note that the more complex the nervous systems is, the more hierarchical organization is present.
+Such non-decomposable hierarchy is a hallmark of complex systems \cite{Simon1962,Simon1969}.
+It is essential to recognize that this hierarchical architecture of complexity provides the opportunity for repair, modification and improvement of different parts of the system without the need to stop the operation of the system.
+Simon’s parable of the two watchmakers Tempus and Hora \cite{Simon1962, Simon1969}, and their distinctive systems of shallow and serial vs modular and hierarchical approach to watch assembly, reflects how the compositionality of hierarchical complex system can give them a significant edge.
+Similarly, not only does the hierarchical nature of advanced nervous systems provide a better chance for the repair, modification and improvement of different parts, but also these different subassemblies can be recruited to parallel computational tasks and thus the space of compositional computations greatly increase.
 Note that evolutionary tinkering also benefits from such hierarchical modularity.
-These modules can be reused in the re-design of the species' next generation or can be borrowed and implemented in the construct of other species \cite{Jacob1977}.
+These modules can be reused in the re-design of the species’ next generation or can be borrowed and implemented in the construct of other species \cite{Jacob1977}.
 Whether we study the nature of computation in the nervous system or we wish to design robust AGI, these principles will be crucial.